What is TDRA?

 - Construction of a tertiary treatment facility on top of the storm tanks at Mogden sewage works

-- Construction of new shafts and other infrastructure at Ham Street car park, in Burnell open space and in Park Gate woods OR Tudor Drive pocket park
+- Construction of new shafts and other infrastructure at Ham Street Playing Fields and car park, in Burnell open space and Tudor Drive pocket park

 To read more about this scheme in Thames Water's words, see their website here.